qsyed/python-programs/README.md

 > This is a simple CRUD application that mimics a warehouse.
 A user can add items into inventory.
 Inorder to create an item a user must pass in the item name and price, when added into inventory the program will create a unique id to track the item.
 Once created, users can manipulate the items that are in inventory.

  ## leetcode
 > my solutions to leetcode problems

 ## playlist
+> this is a simple python program that is meant to resammble the backend services of an app;ication like spotify.
+Essetianly this CRUD app allows a user to create a playlist of songs that they like.

 ## regex